 Before the first use, or in a case of a significant change of the LED display controlled by already initialized Pixblasters LED controller, the MS1 Video LED controller must be initialized through the embedded user's interface.
-Unitialized LED controllers cannot display video.

 The Pixblasters MS1 Video LED Controller controls very diverse LED display configurations and its control electronics must be programmed with the exact display's resolution, display's architecture (non-segmented, segmented, clock speed), and with the exact part of the input video for the LED display.
 Additionally, by means of on-board DIP switches, the MS1 Video LED Controller must be configured for either master or slave operation modes